2026 New York gubernatorial election: Republican primary

-Background

-U.S. representative Elise Stefanik was considered a potential candidate throughout 2025.
-She then formally announced her candidacy on November 7, 2025.
-A July 2025 Siena poll showed Stefanik leading two other potential Republican gubernatorial candidates, U.S. Rep. Mike Lawler and Nassau County Executive Bruce Blakeman.
-In May 2025, President Donald Trump endorsed Lawler and Blakeman for re-election to their current posts "in what experts say is a not-so-subtle attempt to clear the field for upstate Congresswoman Elise Stefanik to get the GOP nomination".
+U.S. representative Elise Stefanik was considered a potential gubernatorial candidate throughout 2025.
+She formally announced her candidacy on November 7, 2025.
+A July 2025 Siena poll showed Stefanik leading two other potential Republican gubernatorial candidates, U.S. representative Mike Lawler and Nassau County executive Bruce Blakeman.
+In May 2025, President Donald Trump endorsed Lawler and Blakeman for re-election to their current posts "in a not-so-subtle attempt to clear the field for upstate Congresswoman Elise Stefanik to get the GOP nomination".
 On July 23, 2025, Mike Lawler announced that he would run for re-election to Congress.

+Bruce Blakeman was re-elected to the post of Nassau County executive by a double-digit margin in November 2025.
+When asked about Blakeman's potential gubernatorial candidacy, Trump stated that Blakeman and Stefanik were "both great people".
+On December 9, 2025, Blakeman launched his campaign for the 2026 Republican gubernatorial nomination.
+According to The New York Times, Trump's decision to remain neutral and not to attempt to clear the field for Stefanik "sent shock waves through Republican circles".
+On December 19, Stefanik announced she was withdrawing her candidacy.
+President Trump endorsed Blakeman's candidacy on December 20.

+In February 2026, Libertarian nominee Larry Sharpe announced his intention to petition his way onto the Republican primary ballot.